Further afield

 Shetland scuba diving offers some of the best visibility on dives in the UK, with average vis at 10m, with up to 25m being reported on certain dives.
 Wrecks tend to be more intact the deeper you go.
 The parts of the island chain away from Lerwick offer some truly spectacular scenic dives and the list of wrecks is being widened every year.

-divers on the Lunokhods-1
+Divers on the Lunokhods-1

-divers on the Lunokhods-1
+Divers on the Lunokhods-1

 Shetland Scenic Diving